Udon vs Yaki Udon vs Yaki Soba: What is the Difference?

 A Typical Bowl of Udon Noodle Soup

-On the other hand, the noodles used in Yaki Soba aren’t buckwheat noodles but usually oil-coated steamed wheat noodles.
+On the other hand, the noodles used in Yaki Soba aren’t buckwheat noodles but are usually oil-coated steamed wheat noodles.

 Ingredients